There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 “Infantile jaundice is characterized by yellow discoloration of the skin and eyes.”

-When newborns get it:
+When newborns get jaundice:

 “Jaundice usually occurs between the second and fourth postpartum day.”

-How to treat:
+How to treat jaundice:

 “Your doctor will determine if there’s a need for intervention and treatment.
 Often, time is the best medicine.
-She may also recommend phototherapy, whereby light is used to help the bilirubin dissolve more easily through a process called photooxidation.
+She may also recommend phototherapy, where light is used to help the bilirubin dissolve more easily through a process called photooxidation.
 Each circumstance should be evaluated and treated accordingly by a medical provider.”

 “Jaundice usually lasts two to three weeks in newborns, although there’s always some variability.”